Skip to main content

 Types of train

-The main categories being considered are: a) Freight (Goods) train: Train for the carriage of goods composed of one or more wagons and, possibly, vans moving either empty or under load. b) Passenger train: Train for the carriage of passengers composed of one or more passenger railway vehicles and, possibly, vans moving either empty or under load. c) Mixed train: Train composed of passenger railway vehicles and of wagons. d) Other trains: Trains moving solely for the requirements of the railway enterprise, which involve no payments to third parties.
-Sub-categories of passenger trains include: • Touristic trains: Train for the carriage of passengers not intended for practical transportation but mainly as a tour or an activity to do for touristic, entertainment, and/or educational purposes including heritage trains. • Heritage trains: Designed to be as museums or attractions for touristic, entertainment and/or educational purposes.
+The main categories being considered are: - freight (goods) train: train for the carriage of goods composed of one or more wagons and, possibly, rail vans (see A.II-15) moving either empty or loaded; - passenger train: train for the carriage of passengers composed of one or more passenger railway vehicles and, possibly, rail vans moving either empty or loaded; - mixed train: a train composed of passenger railway vehicles and of wagons; - locomotives on their own (see A.IV-05 for the relevance of their reporting); - other (works) trains: trains moving solely for the requirements of the infrastructure manager, which involve no payments to third parties.
+Subcategories of passenger trains include: - touristic train: train for the carriage of passengers not intended for practical transportation but mainly as a tour or an activity for touristic, entertainment and/or educational purposes, including heritage trains; - heritage train: train designed to serve as museums or attractions for touristic, entertainment and/or educational purposes.

 Document